The Wachowskis, 1996

 It was love at first sight between Violet and Corky.
 The two smart, beautiful women immediately established a strong connection with each other.
 And soon they find themselves scheming to steal $2 million from the Marzzone family.
 But will our heroines succeed?

-Though not fully underlined, Violet and Corky's emotional connection has a potential to melt even the coldest heart.
+Though not fully underlined, Violet and Corky's emotional connection has the potential to melt even the coldest heart.
 Bound is basically a love story with a lesbian twist.
 It uses the classic "two against the world" storyline.
 The film's title (subconsciously) refers to Violet and Corky's fate: they are bound to fall for each other.
 But we only get a glimpse of Violet and Corky's love affair.
 Romance enthusiasts would be a little unsatisfied, because the film dwells more on its mob thriller aspect.
-If only the Wachowskis broadened Bound's romantic ingredient, the film could have been a great contribution to the New Queer Cinema.
+If only the Wachowskis broadened Bound's romantic ingredient, the film could have been a great contribution to the LGB cinema.

 Although lesbianism is not exactly the main subject of the film, the lesbian element works as a heart that keeps the film pumping.
 Violet and Corky's climactic love scene, which is really steamy but not pornographic, is wonderfully shot and well choreographed.
 (Feminist sexpert Susie Bright, who also appears in the film, is the technical consultant for the love scenes.)